vectara/vectara-docs/www/docs/api-jumpstart.md

 Let's take a look at some other API calls that you can make.

-### Upload a file to the index
+### Upload a file to the corpus

-If you want to add a file to an existing index, you can upload a new file with a simple command.
+If you want to add a file to an existing corpus, you can upload a new file with a simple command.

 You need to input the following information: